SaoYan/saoyan.github.io/_blogs/2024-05-19-spring-vs-jax-rs.md

 This might feels too simple to talk about.
 But I do saw people (including myself), getting confused.

 For example, I remember one time I was adding one simple API call in a FeignClient interface where Spring annotation ```@GetMapping``` was used.
 I copy-pasted it without thinking too much.

-I also wanted to added a header before the third-party service I was calling provided 2 content types ```application/x-protobuf``` and ```application/json``` (default), and I added ```@Headers("Accept: application/json")```.
+The third-party service I was calling provided 2 content types ```application/x-protobuf``` and ```application/json``` (default).
+I wated to use protobuf, so I added ```@Headers("Accept: application/x-protobuf")```, and did protobuf deserialization.

 Well, you probably already know what happened...
-I kept getting ```InvalidProtocolBufferException``` and spent like thounsands of years before realizing the consumed content type was JSON.
+I kept getting ```InvalidProtocolBufferException``` and spent like thounsands of years before realizing the consumed content type was JSON. ```@Headers("Accept: application/x-protobuf")``` was not recognized.

+If you don't get what was wrong, keep reading.

 # To be more specific

-When it comes to write REST APIs in Java, you could use either Jax-RS or Spring.
-And they do NOT recognizes each other's annotations before they are different specs.
+When it comes to writing REST APIs in Java, you could use either Jax-RS or Spring.
+And they do NOT recognizes each other's annotations.

 JAX-RS is a set of specifications for building REST services.
 Its best-known reference implementations are RESTEasy and Jersey.
-As for Spring, a bet you already know what it is if you click into this post 😉.
+As for Spring, I bet you already know what it is if you click into this post 😉.
 Just remember Spring does NOT implement JAX-RS spec.

-When it comes to implementing REST APIs or its client, the basic components we care about are:
+On implementing REST API or its client, the basic components we care about are:

 1. Method: GET, PUT, POST, etc.
 2. Path
 3. Path and query parameters